enriquebv/capacitor-health-extended/README.md

-# capacitor-health
+# capacitor-health-extended

 Capacitor plugin to query data from Apple Health and Google Health Connect

 ## Thanks and attribution

+Forked from [capacitor-health](https://github.,com/mley/capacitor-health) and as such...
-Some parts, concepts and ideas are borrowed from [cordova-plugin-health](https://github.com/dariosalvi78/cordova-plugin-health/).
-Big thanks to [@dariosalvi78](https://github.com/dariosalvi78) for the support.
+- Some parts, concepts and ideas are borrowed from [cordova-plugin-health](https://github.com/dariosalvi78/cordova-plugin-health/).
+- Big thanks to [@dariosalvi78](https://github.com/dariosalvi78) for the support.

+Thanks [@mley](https://github.com/mley) for the ground work.
+The goal of this fork is to extend functionality and datapoints and keep up with the ever-changing brand-new Android Health Connect Platform.
+I'm hoping to create platform parity for capacitor API-based health data access.

 ## Install